-What Is CERT?
+What Is CERT C?
 Overview of CERT Secure Coding

-An estimated 82% of software vulnerabilities are caused by coding errors.
-For that reason, it is essential that you use a secure coding standard — like CERT— to ensure that your software is protected against potential security vulnerabilities.
+CERT secure coding is essential, as an estimated 82% of software vulnerabilities are caused by coding errors.
+Secure coding standards — like CERT C— ensure that your software is protected against potential software security vulnerabilities.
 Here, we explain what is CERT and why CERT secure coding is important.

-CERT is a secure coding standard maintained by the Software Engineering Institute at Carnegie Mellon University.
-It supports commonly used programming languages such as C, C++, and Java.
+CERT is a secure coding standard that supports commonly used programming languages such as C, C++, and Java.

 The standards are developed through a broad-based community effort by members of the software development and software security communities.